ahm10/impulso/README.md

 With this, all scripts can be run at the root level.

-# Wiki Scrapping and graph tree structure construction
+# Wiki Scrapping and graph tree structure construction :heavy_check_mark:

 ## Data dictionary (output JSON):